Hernández delivers 2-run single, Phillies rally in 9th

 TRAINER’S ROOM

-Phillies: LF Jay Bruce left the game in the fourth with left hamstring tightness. … Realmuto left the game in the sixth after getting hurt in the fifth when Freddie Freeman’s foul tip glanced off his glove and smacked the catcher’s upper left leg. … Oft-injured OF Roman Quinn was hit in the shoulder by a pitch in a rehab game Friday with Double-A Reading.
-He has discomfort finishing his swing, but Philadelphia manager Gabe Kapler said the latest ailment is not serious.
+Phillies: Bruce said he’s been dealing with left hamstring tightness for a couple of days and likely won’t be in the lineup Sunday after leaving in the fourth. … Realmuto left the game in the sixth after feeling nauseous when he was hurt in the fifth as Freeman’s foul tip glanced off his glove and smacked the catcher’s upper left leg. … Oft-injured OF Roman Quinn was hit in the shoulder by a pitch in a rehab game Friday with Double-A Reading.
+He has discomfort finishing his swing, but Kapler said the latest ailment is not serious.

 KEUCHEL